slandai2/aiie2025-Classifier/README.md

  ## Model

- We created simple CNN model starting with 3 Convolutional Layers
+ We created a simple CNN model starting with 3 Convolutional Layers each of them followed by Max Pooling Layers.

  ![Untitled](https://github.com/user-attachments/assets/c18c3d86-d3f7-47cd-afca-f756671a36b4)